 Mobile Food Truck

 They partner with Cascade Fellowship CRC to bring a mobile food truck to the neighborhood once a month.
-Between 80 and 100 households benefit from this need-based ministry, but Community also sees this is a chance to listen to their neighbors and develop friendships.
+100 households benefit from this need-based ministry, but Community also sees this is a chance to listen to their neighbors and develop friendships.
 As a result, some people who come for food, wind up coming to church.

 Arbor Park Apartments